G36maid/cuda-prog/README.md

 1. Modify the provided job submission script (cmd).
 2. Submit the job using:
   - condor_submit cmd
-3. Monitor the job output using:
+3. Monitor the jobs using:
   - jview

 ## HW01